johan162/hpdf_table/docs/TablesFromData.md

 };
 ```

-As can be seen we need to have a end of cell specification sentinel since we could decide to provide details for one or more cells and there is no way for the library to know how many fields to read otherwise.
+As can be seen we need to have an end of cell specification sentinel since we could decide to provide details for one or more cells and there is no way for the library to know how many fields to read otherwise.
 There is even a convenience constant in the library `PDFTBL_END_CELLSPECS` that can be used as the last record.

 The overall table specification is pretty much as before but with the added cell specifications.